 SOUTH WEST ENGLAND FIELD TARGET ASSOCIATION

-Hunter Class – 2016 season
+Hunter Class – 2017 season

 (Regional Rules & Guidance Notes)

-1d) SHOOTING MORE THAN ONE CLASS.
+2d) SHOOTING MORE THAN ONE CLASS.

-Shooters can enter more than one class at one event.
-Only one score can be used towards the club championship, and this will be the higher of the two scores.
+Scores from all classes are eligible for the club championship, but only one score can be used towards the club championship, and this will be the higher of the two scores.

-2) ENTRY TIMES
+3) ENTRY TIMES

 From the start of the 2014 season until further notice, no league shoots will commence before

 Shooters who do not have a pre-arranged partner for the event should be prepared for the

 Last entry into any competition will be accepted at 12.00 noon.
 Scorecards must be submitted back to the organisers by 3.30pm to be considered valid for the day’s competition.
 Any cards submitted after that time will be classed as not handed in.